About the Council

 - Coordination of inter-agency activities.

-Establishment of the Council enhanced the accountability of the government agencies participating in the OGP process:
+The establishment of the Council enhanced the accountability of the government agencies participating in the OGP process:

 - In case of not taking into consideration and/or partially taking into consideration recommendations made by NGOs, Council member government agencies shall submit a written argumented refusal to the Council, as opposed to the discussion format only, which was the case before the Council had been established.